Last Updated 2 weeks ago

 A Daily Electric is a lighting technician hired on a day-by-day basis.

 Dailies are expected to be competent, adaptable, and efficient.
 You might be running cable, placing fixtures, swapping lamps, adjusting levels, or supporting rigging and pre-lights.
-On some days you’ll be hands-on all shift; on others you may float wherever the department needs support.
+On some jobs you’ll be hands-on all day; on others you may float wherever the department needs support.

 Strong dailies get called back.
 Weak ones don’t.